OPAL Fuels Inc. Announces Succ - GuruFocus.com

-As a result of the completion of the Offer and the Post-Offer Exchange, no warrants will remain outstanding.
+As a result of the completion of the Offer and the Post-Offer Exchange, there will not be any outstanding warrants.
 Accordingly, the public warrants will be suspended from trading on the Nasdaq and will be delisted upon completion of the Post-Offer Exchange.
 The shares of Class A common stock will continue to be listed and trade on the Nasdaq under the symbol “OPAL.”
 Following completion of the Offer, there are approximately 28,981,579 shares of Class A common stock outstanding (an increase of approximately 12.9% from prior to the closing of the Offer) and following completion of the Post-Offer Exchange there will be approximately 29,477,870 shares of Class A common stock outstanding (an increase of approximately 14.8% from prior to the closing of the Offer and the Post-Offer Exchange).

 The Company engaged BofA Securities as the dealer manager for the Offer and Consent Solicitation, D.F.
 King & Co., Inc. as the information agent for the Offer and Consent Solicitation, and Continental Stock Transfer & Trust Company served as the exchange agent for the Offer and Consent Solicitation.